cooolbabu/SreenivasAngara/content/posts/Non-LinearRegression.md

 ![Non-Linear Regression PR](Non-LinearRegressPR.png)

 The highlighted model is a tuned Random Forest Regressor using GridSearch.
-We can see that both R-Squre and Adjusted R-Square are higher and error scores are lower than models that are not tuned.
-Tuning the hyperparameters of a machine learning model can help improve its performance.
+We can see that both R-Square and Adjusted R-Square are higher and error scores are lower than models that are not tuned.
+Machine learning models performance can be improved with Hyperparameters and are essential for optimizing a model

 ### Feature Importance